Bruneau Dunes State Park: Natural history

 The state park includes desert, dune, prairie, lake and marsh habitat.
-Desert wildlife is prominent along with birds of prey and waterfowl.
+Desert wildlife, including coyotes, is prominent along with birds of prey and waterfowl.

 Park history

 Land for the park was purchased under the Recreation and Public Purposes Act in May 1967.
 Additional acreage was acquired in 1980 and in 1984, bringing the park's total area to 4800 acre.

 Recreation

 Activities include sandboarding, fishing, birdwatching, camping, hiking, swimming, and viewing the stars at the public observatory.
-No motorized vehicles are allowed on the dunes but climbing and sledding are permitted.
+No motorized vehicles are allowed on the dunes; climbing and sledding are permitted.
 There are 7 mi and 9 mi horseback riding trails around the dunes.
-An educational center offers natural history displays and a gift shop.
+An educational center offers natural history displays.
 The astronomical observatory is open Friday and Saturday evenings mid-March through mid-October.
-Two cabins, 82 RV sites (with water/electricity) and 32 standard sites are available year round in two campgrounds: Eagle Cove Campground and Broken Wheel Campground.
-An equestrian overnight facility, with corrals, is also available.
-Fishing for bass and bluegill is popular in the park's small lake.
-Only non-motorized canoes, rafts and float tubes are allowed.